Miss World Philippines 2017

-Miss World Philippines 2017 was the 7th edition of the Miss World Philippines pageant.
-It was held at the Mall of Asia Arena in Pasay, Metro Manila, Philippines on September 3, 2017.
+Miss World Philippines 2017 was the seventh Miss World Philippines pageant, held at the Mall of Asia Arena in Pasay, Metro Manila, Philippines, on September 3, 2017.
 It was the first edition under the new national director, Arnold Vegafria.

-At the end of the event, Catriona Gray crowned Laura Lehmann as Miss World Philippines 2017.
-Three additional titleholders were also crowned at the event which were Teresita Marquez as Reina Hispanoamericana Filipinas 2017, Cynthia Thomalla as Miss Eco Philippines 2017, and Sophia Señoron as Miss Multinational Philippines 2017.
-Glyssa Perez was named First Runner-Up, and Zara Carbonell was named Second Runner-Up.
+Catriona Gray crowned Laura Lehmann as her successor at the end of the event.
+Three additional titleholders were also crowned at the event which were Winwyn Marquez as Reina Hispanoamericana Filipinas 2017, Cynthia Thomalla as Miss Eco Philippines 2017, and Sophia Senoron as Miss Multinational Philippines 2017.
+Glyssa Perez was named first runner-up, and Zara Carbonell was named second runner-up.

 The event was attended by Miss World chairman Julia Morley, Miss World 2016 Stephanie Del Valle, and the Miss World 2016 Continental Queens of Beauty.